ellipinnock/2014-02-03-TGAC/lessons/thw-python/flow-control/tutorial.md

 **Aside: Compact if-statement:**

 Python has an easy to use `if`-syntax for setting the value of a variable.
-Try entering this into IPython:
+Try entering this into IPython Notebook:

 ```python
 i = 5